alehano/reverse/README.md

 reverse.Add("UrlName", "/url_path/:param1/:param2", ":param1", ":param2")
 // OUT: "/url_path/:param1/:param2"

-// To set a group URL (with group name prefix) and return raw URL use: reverse.AddGr("UrlName", "GroupName", "/url_path/:param1/:param2", ":param1", ":param2")
+// To set a group URL (with group prefix) and return raw URL use: reverse.AddGr("UrlName", "/url_path", "/:param1/:param2", ":param1", ":param2")
-// OUT: "/url_path/:param1/:param2"
+// OUT: "/:param1/:param2"

 // Note, that these funcs panic if errors.
 Instead you can use Urls.Add() and Urls.Reverse()
 // that return errors.
 Or you can make your own wrapper for them.